togawa28/mousestyles/doc/source/report/classification.rst

 --------------------------------------------

-In 1D, box plots of each feature, say food consumption or sleeping time, of each strain can be plotted.
-In 2D, PCA can be preformed on the feature data set and the data are then plotted along the first and the second principal axes colored in different strains.
+In 1D, box plots of each feature, say food consumption or sleeping time, of each strain are plotted below.
+In 2D, PCA can be performed on the feature data set and the data are then plotted along the first and the second principal axes colored in different strains.
 These plots are useful in verifying assumptions.
 For instance, we could box-plot